 During the allocation process, your application will be reviewed and considered after all applications submitted by students already enrolled on 'with a year abroad' degree programmes have been reviewed and allocated.

 (*) Students within the School of Economics and Finance are exceptionally permitted to complete an exchange abroad during the autumn semester of their final year 3 to select partner institutions.
 These students apply for the optional semester abroad during year 2 (not year 1).
 In this case, Queen Mary year 1 results are used for the academic standing portion of the ranking process.
 Please also note that spring semester-only exchanges are not an option for any student at Queen Mary.

 Your Conditional offer of exchange can be withdrawn by either Queen Mary or the host institution at any time, and you would not go abroad on exchange but rather continue your studies at Queen Mary.
 If enrolled on a 'with a year abroad' degree programme, you would need to revert back to the three-year version of your degree and complete your final year of studies at Queen Mary instead.

-(*) Requirements differ within the School of Law and the Department of Modern Languages and Cultures in the School of Languages, Linguistics and Film.
+(*) Requirements differ within the Department of Modern Languages and Cultures in the School of Languages, Linguistics and Film.
 Contact the relevant academic school for further information.